 What is an EMDR Intensive?

-During the EMDR Intensive, we can address very specific past traumatic events, recent traumatic events (within the past 6 months), other significant events that contribute to feelings of distress, negative cognitions and beliefs, and complex traumas.
+During the EMDR Intensive, we can address very specific past traumatic events, recent traumatic events (within the past 6 months), other significant events that contribute to feelings of distress, negative thoughts and beliefs, and complex traumas.

 EMDR Intensives are NOT intended to be a long-term solution to therapy.
 They are intended to get you in, bring you relief in DAYS, and get you moving forward in your values-driven life worth living.